kgish/zpresence/README.md

 This can be used as a web client for testing the new Zarafa Presence Daemon built by Mark Dufour.

+The initial version uses fixture data for the mockup, but it can be easily extended to include the `RESTAdapter`.

 ![](images/screenshot.png?raw=true)

 ## Instructions